 |

-The d'Arcy Manor
+The d'Arcy Manor Mystery—EPILOGUE

 |

-An hour later, a late breakfast in their stomachs, Sam and
+An hour later, a late breakfast in their stomachs,

-Marion were leaving a rather scandalized
+Sam and Marion were leaving a rather scandalized tea room in their wake.
+Sam

-she'd ever be able to return
+smiled.
+She wasn't sure she'd ever be able to return to the establishment

-friendship for all the tea and biscuits in Hastings.
+the tea and biscuits in Hastings.

 Sordid tales of Turkish seraglios aside, Sam had finally learned

 something more of Marion's current adventure.
-The Wolseley—Sam's
+The

-Wolseley—had visited no less than three safe-houses as the Countess
+Wolseley—Sam's Wolseley—had visited no less than three

-her maids spirited Marion to the coast.
-Troops had
+safe-houses as the Countess and her maids spirited Marion to the

-descended on each nest of spies as soon as they departed, and
+coast.
+Troops had descended on each nest of spies as soon

-apparently, MI-5 had made quite a haul.
-When they reached the
+as they departed, and apparently, MI-5 had made quite a

-coast, a fishing boat and its traitorous captain and crew were added to
+traitorous captain and crew were added to the bag.
+The

-escaped.
-There were whispers that the Royal Navy had sunk a
+were whispers that the Royal Navy had sunk a U-boat just off the

-U-boat just off the coast, but it might or might not have had anything
+coast, but it might or might not have had anything to do with

-to do with the Countess' plan.
+the Countess' plan.

 "We'll never know what really happened, will we?"
-Sam muttered as they
+Sam muttered

-walked the streets of Hastings.
+as they walked the streets of Hastings.

 "Want my best guess?"
 Marion asked, and Sam nodded.
-"Okay—the

-Countess is completely opportunistic,
+"Okay—the Countess is completely opportunistic, playing both

-MI-5 or saw an opportunity to sell out the Germans at a profit.
+saw an opportunity to sell out the Germans at a profit.

-I'm betting she was supposed to expose the German sleeper network
+I'm betting she was supposed to expose the German sleeper

-without blowing her cover, but something went wrong when we got to the
+network without blowing her cover, but something went wrong when

 "What?"
 Sam asked.

 "How should I know?"
 Marion laughed.
-"I was bound and gagged and
+"I was bound and

-blindfolded, with wax stuffed in my ears, remember?"
+gagged and blindfolded, with wax stuffed in my ears, remember?"

 Sam took Marion's hand and gave it a squeeze.